duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - program counter
   - the address of the next instruction in the program to be executed
 - memory pointers
-  - includes pointers to the program code and data associated witht he process plus any memory blocks shared with other processes
+  - includes pointers to the program code and data associated with the process plus any memory blocks shared with other processes
 - context data
   - data that are present in the registers during execution
 - i/o status information